85.Cormac Cass - 91.Cas.

 167 AD.
 86.Mogh Corb was born this year to Oruind the daughter of the King of Denmark, and he would become the future Heberian King of Munster, which he was to rule over for 20 years, and die a natural death in his old age although he would be involved in the Battle of Gabhra / Garristown near Dublin in Mogha's Half in the north - east of Southern Leinster against *86.Cairpre Liffeachair - of the Liffey who would be at that time expressing his overall authority over the region as the Gaelic Milesian Heremonian Dal Cuinn 117th King of Tara / Ireland. (*86.Cairpre Liffeachair was a son of *85.Cormac mac Airt - the Magnificent the previous Gaelic Milesian 115th King of Tara / Ireland, the son of *81.Art Aonfhir - the Lonely the previous Gaelic Milesian 112th King of Tara / Ireland, the son of *83.Conn - of the Hundred Battles the Gaelic Milesian Heremonian Ui Cobhthaigh Ui Felim 110th King of Tara / Ireland ancestor of all of the Dal Cuinn Septs.
 86.Mogh Corb was to be the father of;

 198 AD.
-87. Fear Corb who was born this year, who would also become the Heberian King of Munster for 7 years distinguishing himself in the Battle of Tlachtga and the Battle of Teltown against the Heremonian Ui Laoghaire Ui Lughaidh Cu Corb Septs in Southern Leinster, once again in Mogha's Half, and at the Battle of Teltown he would slay Tinne, the son of Triune, a distinguished aristocratic warrior, and he would also defeat the Septs from the Connacht Province in the Battle of Cearra, the Battle of Corann and the Battle of Rath Croghan with great slaughter.
+87. Fear Corb who was born this year, who would also become the Heberian King of Munster for 7 years distinguishing himself in the Battle of Tlachtga and the Battle of Teltown against the Heremonian Ui Laoghaire Ui Lughaidh Cu Corb Septs in Southern Leinster, once again in Mogha's Half, and at the Battle of Teltown he would slay Tinne, the son of Triune, also a distinguished aristocratic warrior, and he would also defeat the Septs from the Connacht Province in the Battle of Cearra, the Battle of Corann and the Battle of Rath Croghan with great slaughter.

 232 AD 87.Fear Corb was to be the father of; 88,Angus / Oenghus Tireach - the Wanderer who was to become the father of;

 286 AD.
 89.Lewy / Lughaidh Meann - of the Irish Sea who was born this year, whose mother was from the Gaelic Milesian Heremonian Ui Cobhthaigh Ui Felim Deis Bec Sept who had been previously driven out of the south - east of Northern Leinster down into Co.
 Waterford due to a conflict over sovereignty that had occurred between their ancestor, 81.Angus Gaibhuaibhtheach, and his Heremonian Ui Cobhthaigh Ui Felim Dal Cuinn kinsman, *85.Cormac mac Airt the Gaelic Milesian 115th King of Tara / Ireland.
-Overtime the Deis Bec Septs were to settle into the territory previously given to them there by 84.Ailill Oluimm the Heberian 1st King of Munster in the east of the Munster Province, situated between the Gaelic Milesian Heberian Septs descended from 37.Heber Fionn, and the Gaelic Ithian Darinian Ui Luighe Septs in Southern Munster descended from 37.Lewy / Lughaidh and 36.Ithe the Gaelic aristocratic warrior ancestors of the Ithians.
+Overtime the Deis Bec Septs were to settle into the territory previously given to them there by 84.Ailill Oluimm the Heberian 1st King of Munster in the east of the Munster Province, situated between the Gaelic Milesian Heberian Septs descended from 37.Heber Fionn, and the Gaelic Ithian Darinian Ui Luighe Septs in Southern Munster descended from 37.Lewy / Lughaidh and 36.Ithe the Gaelic aristocratic warrior ancestors of all of the Ithian Septs.

 290 AD 88.Aengus / Aeneas Tireach - the Wanderer, the son of 87.Fear Corb, had become the Heberian King of Munster, who during his particular rule was known for being firm in keeping the Irish Brehon Law, and for showing impartial judgment, and had been involved in the Battle of Cliodhna near Clonakilty in Co.
 Cork in Southern Munster.